argel6767/i-need-housing/README.md

 - Location-based querying via Hibernate Spatial and PostGIS for geospatial data handling

 ### Status
 An MVP is currently finished with all aforementioned features implemented.
-The source code can be looked over in the `/backend` directory
+The source code can be looked over in the `/backend` directory.

 ## Frontend
-NextJs will be used as the framework for the frontend.
+NextJs will be used as the framework for the frontend with Tailwind CSS used for styling.
 The following will be implemented:
 - User registration
 - Being able to see housing options on a map via Google Maps API and backend endpoints
 - Allow a user to set preferences for housing to get their best fit

 ### Status
 The frontend is currently under development and will be live once an MVP is made.
+Any changes/updates to the source code can be looked over in the `/frontend` directory.

+## Scripts
+Scripts are housed in the `scripts` directory.
+Scripts handle tasks such as injecting environment variables at runtime.

 ## Feedback
 Any feedback, suggestions, tips are appreciated and can be sent to my email: [argel6767@gmail.com](mailto:argel6767@gmail.com).
 Thanks!